 Please leave a clear message stating the child’s name, class and reason for absence.

-Our Pastoral Support Worker, Sam Boyd, and Associate Principal, Mrs Fish, will work with children and their families to ensure that school attendance levels are good.
+Our Inclusion Lead, David Read and Vice Principal, Miss Beer, will work with children and their families to ensure that school attendance levels are good.
 If pupils are not in school they cannot learn – persistent and unexplained absence will result in direct communication with home.
 In extreme cases, or where it is felt that there is a particular need, outside agencies will become involved.

 In light of recent legislation, Elm Academy as a rule is unable to authorise family holidays in school time.